joelek/ts-autoguard/readme.md

 Auto-generated unintrusive type guards for TypeScript.

+## News

+The next major version is currently under development and will include a brand new interface descriptor language.
+The new language greatly simplifies the development and consumption of APIs through automatic generation of boiler-plate parsing, routing and type checking code.

 ## Motivation

 JSON is a standardized and commonly used format for which JavaScript runtimes contain built-in serialization functionality.
 The TypeScript return type of the deserialization function `JSON.parse()` is `any` since there is no way for the TypeScript compiler to know what the serialized data consists of.
 The TypeScript `any` type is flexible and allows you to treat it as pretty much anything.
 This is both extremely useful and incredibly dangerous for the runtime safety of an application.